 Microsoft Teams – full integration with Microsoft Teams.

 With ISDN (digital) lines being phased out by 2025, it’s not a case of IF you should make the change, but WHEN.

-By partnering with Sharp, you’ll have the backing of a large organisation and access to a nationwide network of highly trained telephony experts.
+By partnering with Sharp for our hosted VOIP solutions, you’ll have the backing of a large organisation and access to a nationwide network of highly trained telephony experts.
 A local team of technicians will be on hand to help you with the support and advice you need, whenever you need it.